Have you ever had a dream where a dead person you knew was speaking to you? Did the experience seem very real?

 Have you ever dreamed of a genie?
 A demon?
 A zombie?

-Did you ever have something happen to you in a dream and then happen again in real life?
+Did you ever have something happen to you in a dream and then repeat in real life?

 Did it make you feel uncomfortable — or was it thrilling?

 Welcome to the woo-woo.
-Woo-woo is defined as something dubiously or outlandishly supernatural or unscientific.
+Woo-woo is something dubiously or outlandishly supernatural or unscientific.